tkzic/maxradio/README.md

 MacOS 10.6 PPC - ok

 Windows7 (32bit and 64bit) - ok

 ------------------------------------
-version: maxsdr5c (Mac OS & Windows)
+version: maxsdr7a (Mac OS & Windows)

 ------------------------------------
 This project is available as a zipped archive file (.zip)

-1) Unzip the the downloaded file (folder).
-Feel free to rename the folder to something more convenient.
-For example: maxsdr5.
-In this document we'll call it the maxsdr5 folder.
+NOTE: tutorial patches are now in the maxradio folder.
+Tutorial documents are in the

-NOTE: tutorial patches are now in the maxsdr5 folder.
-Tutorial documents are in the maxsdr5/docs/ folder.
+maxradio/docs/ folder.
 Or… you can download tutorials separately using the tutorials link at http://zerokidz.com/radio.
 If you download them separately, everything you need to run the tutorials is in that one folder, including drivers, libraries, etc., Tutorials should work with the runtime version.